 Categories: ASD and DD, Child-focused

-Almost all of these behaviors are somewhat related to verbal and nonverbal communication and involve the way children interact with their parents, siblings, and other children.
-For this reason, it is important to discuss any social-communication difficulties your child may be experiencing with a pediatrician and to raise the question of ASD.
-But do not automatically assume that your child has ASD just because s/he has communication difficulties.
+Almost all of these behaviors are related to verbal and nonverbal communication and involve the way children interact with their parents, siblings, and other children.
+For this reason, it is important to discuss any social-communication difficulties your child may be experiencing with a pediatrician.
+However, it is important to remember that there are many possible explanations for your child’s developmental differences.

-Signs of ASD in older children might include difficulty making friends, appearing awkward in social interactions, having difficulty understanding others’ social cues and emotions, and having trouble with conversations around topics that are not of interest to them.
-These symptoms may be present for other reasons, such as dealing with the complex social world of adolescence.
-However, the presence of these symptoms may suggest the need for further evaluation.
+Signs of ASD in older children might include difficulty making friends, appearing uncomfortable in social interactions, and having difficulty understanding social cues and emotions.
+Although the presence of these traits may suggest the need for further evaluation, these traits may be present for a variety of other reasons, such as learning to navigate the complex social world of adolescence.

-If you have any concerns about your child’s development, you should talk to your pediatrician or another service provider as soon as possible.
-Early assessment and intervention are crucial in helping children with autism make progress and be successful at home, in school, in their communities, and into adulthood.
-Parents are often the best advocates for their children in seeking and obtaining services.
-The National Autism Center and other organizations such as the Autism Society of America and Autism Speaks can provide helpful information and resources to help parents get started.
+If you have any concerns about your child’s development, consider consulting a service provider, such as your child’s pediatrician or a psychologist.
+Early assessment and intervention have been shown to be effective in supporting those on the spectrum at home, in school, and in their communities.
+Parents are often the best advocates for their children in seeking and obtaining services and resources.
+The National Autism Center at May Institute and other organizations such as the Autism Society of America may provide helpful information and resources to help parents get started.

 Alex Utley, M.S., LABA, BCBA, is a postdoctoral Fellow at May Institute who works in the Western Massachusetts Home-based and School Consultation programs.